vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 The thumbprint of the vCenter Server or ESXi host certificate.
 Specify this option if your vSphere environment uses untrusted, self-signed certificates.
 If your vSphere environment uses trusted certificates that are signed by a known Certificate Authority (CA), you do not need to specify the `--thumbprint` option.

-**NOTE** If your vSphere environment uses untrusted, self-signed certificates, you can run `vic-machine create` without the `--thumbprint` option by using the `--force` option.
-However, running `vic-machine create` with the `--force` option rather than providing the certificate thumbprint is not recommended, because it permits man-in-the-middle attacks to go undetected.

-To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine create` without the specifying the `--thumbprint` or `--force` options.
-The deployment of the VCH fails, but the resulting error message includes the required certificate thumbprint.
-You can copy the thumbprint from the error message and run vic-machine create again, including the `--thumbprint` option.
+If you run `vic-machine` without the specifying the `--thumbprint` option and the operation fails, the resulting error message includes the certificate thumbprint.
+Always verify that the thumbprint in the error message is valid before attempting to run the command again.

+For information about how to obtain the certificate thumbprint either before running `vic-machine` or to verify a thumbprint from a `vic-machine` error message, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

+You can bypass certificate thumbprint verification by specifying the `--force` option instead of `--thumbprint`.
+It is not recommended to use `--force` to bypass thumbprint verification in production environments as this exposes VCHs to the risk of man-in-the-middle attacks.

 **NOTE**: Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.